 What does it cost to charge an electric car?

 It costs around £3.64 of electricity for a full charge.
 That will give you around 115 miles of charge.
 Charging your EV at home is the most cost efficient way to charge.(3) It's getting easier and easier to install your own charging point at home for your EV.
 At EDF Energy we're passionate about reducing carbon emissions through .
 We've partnered with Phoenix Works to offer home charging point installation for your EV.
 You can get a plug socket installed where you plug your car into whenever you're at home.
 The government is also supporting more people in the UK getting electric vehicles by creating a scheme to help fund installing charging points in the home.
 Find out more about getting a charge point installed at home with us on our electric car charging at home page.

 When you're out and about in your EV, you can charge up at various charging points.
 There are lots of charging points all over the UK, you can find out where they all are with the Zap Map.
 When you charge at one of these points, it'll cost you £6.50 for 30 minutes of charging time.
 There's often the option to pay with your phone through an app, although some charging points are free.

 Which electric cars are available in the UK?

 There are some differences in what's available country to country when it comes to electric vehicles.
-For a great list of what's available in the UK, costs and benefits, check out goultralow.com for a great electric car buying guide.
+For a great list of what's available in the UK, costs and benefits, check out this list of electric cars with the longest range.

 Content in this article is aimed purely at giving you the information you need to make an informed choice.
 We’re not making any recommendations or endorsements.
 We can’t control third party products or services and we’re not responsible for any loss or damage you experience by using them.